Skip to content

 }

-Given a function that represents the number of operations of an algorithm as a function of the input size \(n\), denoted as \(T(n)\), consider the following example:
+Let the number of operations of the algorithm be a function of the input data size \(n\), denoted as \(T(n)\).
+Then the number of operations of the above function is:

 \[ T(n) = 3 + 2n \]

-In essence, time complexity analysis is about finding the asymptotic upper bound of the "number of operations \(T(n)\)".
-It has a precise mathematical definition.
+Time complexity analysis essentially calculates the asymptotic upper bound of "the number of operations \(T(n)\)", which has a clear mathematical definition.

-As shown in Figure 2-8, calculating the asymptotic upper bound involves finding a function \(f(n)\) such that, as \(n\) approaches infinity, \(T(n)\) and \(f(n)\) have the same growth order, differing only by a constant factor \(c\).
+As shown in Figure 2-8, calculating the asymptotic upper bound is to find a function \(f(n)\) such that when \(n\) tends to infinity, \(T(n)\) and \(f(n)\) are at the same growth level, differing only by a constant coefficient \(c\).

 Asymptotic upper bound of a function